IFIP EGOV 2022 PROGRAMME

 Studenthuset, Flexsal A

-Session 1 – Opportunities and challenges and benefits Chairs: Marijn Janssen, Ida Lindgren & Gabriela Viale Pereira
+Session 1 – Opportunities and challenges and benefits Chairs: Marijn Janssen & Ida Lindgren

 Flemming Götz and Maria A. Wimmer.
 Challenges and Potentials of the Use of Convertibles in Emergency Management